PFD440 - Police Practices

 Upon successful completion of this subject the student will be able to:

-# Describe the police sub-culture and its impact on ethical behaviour.
+5. Discuss contemporary police culture and its impact on ethical behaviour.

 Discrimination/Harassment